Geometric Performance Analysis of Doppler-Based Positioning with a Single LEO Satellite: DDOP-BASED MODELING AND ERROR CHARACTERIZATION

 \subsection{Nonlinear Least Squares (NLS) Estimation}

-Since the observation model in (\ref{eqDefZ}) is nonlinear with respect to the unknowns, direct computation of the latter is not feasible.
+Since the observation model in (\ref{eqDefZ}) is nonlinear with respect to the unknowns, the state cannot be obtained directly in closed form.
 In order to circumvent this limitation, a first-order Taylor linearization of the observation function near some initial value $\boldsymbol{\theta}_0$ is applied.
 This leads to